Please see the new location of our Python guide for Connect at docs.posit.co: https://docs.posit.co/connect/admin/python/

 The reticulate

-package is compatible with all versions of Python >= 2.7.
+package description shows compatible versions of Python.
 Integration with NumPy is optional and requires NumPy >= 1.6.

 Can I use multiple versions of Python with Posit Connect?